lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 use in cryptography.
 The use of inadequate pseudo-random number generators (PRNGs) to generate such values can significantly undermine various security properties.
-For instance, using an inadequate PRNG for key generation, might allow an attacker to efficiently recover the private key by trying a small set of possibilities, rather than brute force search the whole keyspace.
+For instance, using an inadequate PRNG for key generation might allow an attacker to efficiently recover the private key by trying a small set of possibilities, rather than brute-force searching the whole keyspace.
 The generation of random numbers of a sufficient level of quality for use in cryptography is difficult; see Section 3.6.1 of {{FIPS204}} for some additional information.